NoahZinsmeister/eth-wallet-light/README.md

 # eth-wallet-light

+A lightweight, pure JS Ethereum wallet optimized for mobile.
+Inspired in part by the Consensys [eth-lightwallet](https://github.com/ConsenSys/eth-lightwallet). **This code has not been independently audited, use at your own risk**.
+Features include:
+- No dependency on the Node crypto module.
+This fact makes the library ideal for use in e.g. React Native.
+- BIP39 seed words, from a [fork of the canonical library](https://github.com/NoahHydro/bip39) that removes dependency on Node crypto.
+- Keystores, when stored in-memory or as serialized keystore objects, are always securely encrypted with PBKDF2.
+All functions accessing sensitive information require a password.
-A lightweight Ethereum wallet with bip39 seed words, and no dependency on the Node crypto module.
-Sensitive data in keystores, either in memory or serialized, are always securely encrypted.
-Keystores can optionally be initialized with a custom RNG. **THIS IS HIGHLY RECOMMENDED**, as the default RNG used is not a CSPRNG.
+- Keystores can optionally be initialized with a custom RNG for additional randomness. **THIS IS HIGHLY RECOMMENDED**, as the default RNG used is not a CSPRNG.

 ## Installation